tmtsoftware/osw-examples/lscs-example/docs/src/main/input-output.md

 ## Optional Parameters
 The value returned by toActuator is a `toActuator` instance.
-Optional values are added using "with" methods using a `fluid` API so options can be added as needed.
+Optional values are added using "with" methods using a `fluid-style` API so options can be added as needed.
 For example to add the optional actuator mode and target, the following are all possible:

 ```scala